spatie/typescript-transformer/docs/laravel/installation-and-setup.md

     ],

     /*
-     * In your classes you sometimes have types that should always be replaced
+     * In your classes, you sometimes have types that should always be replaced
      * by the same TypeScript representations.
-For example, you can replace
+For example, you can replace a
-     * a Datetime always with a string.
-You define this replacements here.
+     * Datetime always with a string.
+You define these replacements here.
      */

     'default_type_replacements' => [